Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Results

 \subsection{Luminosity dependence of projection effects}

-We find that the faintest galaxies in projection have redshifts at qualitatively more extreme line-of-sight velocity discrepancies with respect to the main cluster halo, as illustrated in Figure \ref{fig:v_los_dens_data_lum}.
+We find that the faintest galaxies in projection have redshifts at qualitatively more extreme line-of-sight velocities with respect to the main cluster halo, as illustrated in Figure \ref{fig:v_los_dens_data_lum}.
 Additionally, the fainter galaxies in projection appear more disproportionately on the far-side of the clusters under consideration, as the faint samples have projection distributions centred at a higher line-of-sight velocity than their brighter subsample counterparts.
-Relative to the analysis of \citetalias{Myles2021}, asymmetry and possible non-Gaussianity in the \redmapper{} galaxy line-of-sight velocities with respect to their putative central galaxy emerges independently for faint galaxies at $z\sim0.1$ and for galaxies at higher redshift ($z\sim0.2$).
+Asymmetry and possible non-Gaussianity in the \redmapper{} galaxy line-of-sight velocities with respect to their putative central galaxy emerges both for faint galaxies at $z\sim0.1$ and for galaxies at higher redshift ($z\sim0.2$).
 In this sense, projection effects are found in this work to be qualitatively luminosity dependent.
 The simple explanation for this is photometric noise: at fixed luminosity and cluster redshift, galaxies on the far side have noisier photometry and worse photometric redshifts than their counterparts on the near side.
-For a given cluster, the far side will allow a larger range (relative to the near side) of intrinsic luminosities for which that the corresponding observed magnitudes scatter into the red-sequence at the cluster redshift.
+For a given cluster redshift, the far side will allow a larger range (relative to the near side) of intrinsic luminosities for which the corresponding observed magnitudes scatter into the red-sequence.
 This corresponds to a larger population of galaxies on the far side being possible projections, in addition to volume effects.

 This manifests as the asymmetry illustrated comparing curves at fixed redshift in Figure \ref{fig:v_los_dens_data_lum}.
-However, how sensitively the \textit{fraction} of galaxies in projection and the corresponding richness bias due to these galaxies depends on luminosity is quantitatively less striking.
+However, how sensitively the \textit{fraction} of galaxies in projection and the richness bias depend on luminosity is quantitatively less striking.
 As shown in Figure \ref{fig:fproj_vs_lambda_lum}, the projection fraction and richness bias are consistent for all but the lowest richness bin.
 The faint half of the data demonstrates higher $\langle \fproj \rangle$ than its bright half counterpart for five of the six richness bins at both redshifts, but more data would be required to identify any statistically significant dependence for the individual richness bins.

 Although the mean projection fraction increases for fainter galaxies, this is not the case for richness bias.
 In light of the lower \redmapper{} membership probabilities of fainter galaxies, fainter subsamples have lower richness bias on average than brighter subsamples.